 I remember that day well.
 There are so darn many of “those days” to remember.
 That day was another one of those “stand-out” days.

-I had to wait about two weeks for the test results to come back and of course, my oncologist was out of town during the week of their expected arrival.
+I had to wait about two weeks for the test result to come back and of course, my oncologist was out of town during the week of its expected arrival.
 Feeling more than a bit impatient a day or two after that expected arrival date, I decided to call the clinic and unsuccessfully attempted to talk the nurse into giving me the results over the phone.
 She emphatically told me the results hadn’t arrived yet and I would have to wait until my scheduled appointment on Tuesday; that was Friday.
 I didn’t believe her for a minute.
-I knew the results were in and she was just following proper protocol and I told her so, but she “stuck to her guns.”
+I knew the results were in and she was just following proper protocol and I told her so, but she didn’t budge.
+Her lips were sealed.
 More waiting.

 After hanging up the phone that day, I realized on top of everything else, I had surely sounded cynical, desperate and probably more than a little annoying, but I didn’t care.
-I felt like I was quite literally fighting for my life.
+I was literally fighting for my life at that point.

 Immediately I knew from his demeanor what the results were.
 Actually, I knew even before he entered the room.
 Some things you just know.
-Call it woman’s intuition, or whatever else you choose, I somehow knew what the results would be.
+Call it woman’s intuition, or whatever.
+I somehow knew what the results would be.